rubyAce71697/sticky-notes/README.rst

 * Links support (ctrl + left click opens link in default browser)
 * Show all your notes in App Indicator, giving access to note on one click.
 * Identifier in the App Inidicator is the tile of the note.
 If the title is not set for note, the either previous title of uuid for note is shown
 * Collapse/ Expand your notes
 * Delete/ Hide individual notes
 * Hide All/ Show All notes at once
 * Set the title of match (default title: first 40 characters  of note - shown when note is collapsed)
-* Change color of notes
+* Change color of notes (Colours will also show in the indicator and will change once the colour of note is changed)
 * Formatting Support (currently only bold is supported)